Liam Halligan

 Cast: Bairbre Ní Chaoimh, Kyle Hixon and Michael James Ford.

-'It's a quiet hoot throughout...great fun and a superb choice for the spooky season.
+'It's a quiet hoot throughoutg and great fun... a superb choice for the spooky season.
 The set design is ingenious.'

 Emer O'Kelly The Sunday Independent 30/10/2022

 'Liam Halligan’s direction skillfully allows the entire production to move stylishly.
-The actors make a fine ensemble and the occasional comic touches add to the pleasure of watching it.
-This is a complex play to stage in a theatre as small as Bewley's Café Theatre but all the elements come together to produce a memorable lunchtime play.
+The actors make a fine ensemble and the occasional comic touches add to the pleasure.
+This is a complex piece but all the elements come together to produce a memorable lunchtime play.
 It is very much worth a visit.'

 www.nomoreworkhorse.com